RiverArchitect/Media/README.md

 Please note that *River Architect* has undergone important changes since the last stable Python2 version ([download last stable Python2-River-Architect][8]).

 # Documentation
 An overview presentation can be downloaded [here](https://github.com/sschwindt/RiverArchitect/raw/master/docs/RiverArchitect.pdf).
-The usage of River Architect is described in the [River Architect's Wiki][3].
+The usage of River Architect is described in the [*River Architect*'s Wiki][3].

 # About